Going back to Frank

 I went back to Frank and told him it hadn’t worked.

 I went back to Ralph, but he was married with two kids.
-Driving me back to the station, he said: ‘Fancy a quick one?
+Driving me to the station, he said: ‘Fancy a quickie?
 For old time’s sake?’

 I went back to Tracy, but she was shacked up with Julie, and pregnant by anonymous donor.

-So, I went back to Frank.
-His head was shaved now, but he still flipped the ghost of his hair.
+So, I went back again to Frank.
+His head was shaved, but he still flipped the ghost of his hair.

 ‘What is it that you want?’ he said.